5 Key Stages Of Asset Management Life Cycle

 To that effect, if necessary, all data has to be wiped from the asset.
 It is then dismantled piece by piece, all parts that have further use are stored and those that have no use sent in scrap.
 If the asset has any parts that can cause an environmental hazard, they are to be segregated and disposed of as dictated by the environmental laws of that geographical area.

-Asset lifecycle management helps to optimize the performance of an asset throughout its useful life.
+Asset lifecycle management helps to optimise the performance of an asset throughout its useful life.
 It starts at the planning stage and moves along in a sequential manner until the product is no longer useful and has to be disposed of.
-A true asset management system would allow an organization to know the operational costs, usage frequency, and performance associated with an asset throughout its lifetime.
+A true asset management system would allow an organisation to know the operational costs, usage frequency, and performance associated with an asset throughout its lifetime.
 This allows comparison against set business metrics to know how your assets fare as compared to the business standards.
 To maintain a competitive edge in the market it is necessary to have a meticulous asset lifecycle management.